Compare ETS

 Primary: Allowances are made available through sealed-bid auctions.
 State-owned and consigned allowances are offered through quarterly allowance auctions organized jointly with Québec.
 Auctions are administered by WCI, Inc.

-Secondary: Allowances, offset credits, and financial derivatives are traded in the secondary market on the Intercontinental Exchange (ICE), CME group, and Nodal Exchange platforms.
+Secondary: Allowances, offset credits, and financial derivatives are traded in the secondary market on the Intercontinental Exchange (ICE), CME Group, and Nodal Exchange platforms.
 Any company qualified to access these platforms can trade directly or through a future commission merchant.
 Companies can also trade directly over the counter but must have a CITSS account to take delivery of compliance instruments.

 LEGAL STATUS OF ALLOWANCES: Allowances are defined as limited tradable authorizations to emit up to one tCO2e.
 According to the “California Code of Regulations”, an allowance does not constitute property or bestow property rights and cannot limit the authority of the regulator to terminate or limit such authorization to emit.

 At the price ceiling, a covered entity can purchase allowances (or, if no allowances remain, “price ceiling units”) up to the amount of its current unfulfilled emissions obligation.
 The revenues from the sale of price ceiling units will be used to purchase real, permanent, quantifiable, verifiable, enforceable, and additional emissions reductions on at least a tonne for tonne basis.
 Sales at the price ceiling will only be conducted if no allowances remain at the two lower APCR tiers and a covered entity has demonstrated that it does not have sufficient compliance instruments in its accounts for that year’s compliance event.
+Currently, there are approximately 77.7 million allowances in the Price Ceiling Account.

 Other Information

-California Air Resources Board: Responsible for the design and implementation of the Cap-and-Trade Program.
+California Air Resources Board: Responsible for the design and implementation of the Cap-and-Invest Program.

 Western Climate Initiative, Inc.: Non-profit organization that provides cost-effective administrative and technical solutions for supporting the coordinated development and implementation of participating jurisdictions’ GHG emissions trading programs, such as administering auctions and maintaining the system registry (CITSS).